 Short answer, no. Assuming that you have a good credit score, pre-approvals are difficult because the year, condition, and value of older JDM vehicles can vary greatly.

 First and foremost, before you take the time to secure financing, you may first want to know the general area where your credit score is sitting.
 The cutoff point is around 650.
 If your credit score is under 650 then it may be extremely difficult for you to get financed.

 There is a lot more risk with financing an older vehicle then a brand new vehicle.
 If you wreck an older vehicle then there could be potential issues with insurance companies that refuse to pay out for an older car.
 Also, it is assumed that someone that wrecks or mechanically destroys an older vehicle is more likely to stop paying payments.

 Long story short – the financing companies are trying to minimize risk.

 Our 90-day payment plan could more easily be described as a “layaway” system.

-Your initial deposit (35% of item price) secures it in your name.
-The remainder of the balance is spread into increments that are due every 15 days.
+Your initial deposit (25% of item price) secures it in your name.
+The remainder of the balance is due within 90 days.
 You will be charged a total of 5% interest over the item purchase price to take advantage of our payment plan.